Virginia skill machine gamers return fast following injunction, but tax revenue will not - NewsBreak

 A judge’s injunction issued in Greensville Circuit Court puts the so-called skill game ban on hold until a trial set for May.
 It does nothing to restart regulation that had been overseen by Virginia’s Alcoholic Beverage Control Authority (Virginia ABC).

-Those who were critical of the legislation say the current situation is a prime example of how state lawmakers messed up.Ban on skill games temporarily lifted as trial between former NASCAR driver and state of Virginia continues
+Those who were critical of the legislation say the current situation is a prime example of how state lawmakers messed up.Skill machines can be turned on again after Virginia judge issues injunction in lawsuit

 Skill machines brought in more than $130 million in tax revenue for the year they were regulated, much of it going to a COVID-19 relief fund.

-But sources say “everything is in flux” with the latest court ruling and that currently, the games will operate with no oversight or dedicated tax stream.
+But sources tell 10 On Your Side that “everything is in flux” with the latest court ruling and that currently, the games will operate with no oversight or dedicated tax stream.

 Gov.-elect Glenn Youngkin hasn’t yet taken a firm position on the machines, which were banned with bipartisan support on July 1 of this year.

 Business owners receive a cut of that money.
-Many have told WAVY that the games’ presence helps to keep customers at their business longer, spending money on other products.
+Many have told 10 On Your Side that the games’ presence helps to keep customers at their business longer, spending money on other products.

 “They help bring in revenue.
 Help pay the staff.
 And the staff even gets tipped off these things.
 It’s great,” said Sean Deans, manager of the Hilltop location of Kelly’s Tavern in Virginia Beach.